 At any given time, PhotoPlus allows you to work with just two colours-a foreground colour and a background colour.
-These are always visible as two square swatches.
+These are always visible as two swatches on the Colour tab indicated opposite.

 The foreground colour is set to green (RGB 63:173:73) and the background colour to black.